StajerskiMichal/infakt_reactdev_task/README.md

-# Getting Started with Create React App
+# Goal

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was done for the purpose of interacting with the API and creating a corresponding UI.

 ## Available Scripts